 Should we rent a car or take the train in Germany?

 This entirely depends on what you’d like to do.
-The public transport system is excellent, and clean fast trains run to nearly every mid-sized town in Germany.
+The public transport system is excellent, and clean, fast trains run to nearly every mid-sized town in Germany.
 If you need an overview, The Man in Seat 61 is the best site.
 However, it isn’t cheap to buy tickets at the last minute.
-Definitely check out the special tickets you can get for specific regions.
+Definitely check out the special tickets you can get for specific regions – for instance there are special tickets for each German state over the weekend for bargain prices if you only take regional trains.
 Look for ‘Sparpreis’ which means saver fares.
 The Deutsche Bahn site is really helpful, you can navigate most of it in English.
 If you sign up for an account, you can get alerts for special deals.
 Here’s a link to saver fares in English to get you started:

 Saver fare for as little as EUR 29,90.